ibm-cloud-docs/vpc-resiliency/disaster-recovery-design.md

 ## Disaster recovery automation on IBM Cloud
 {: #disaster-recovery-automation}

-Automating operations is important to enable rapid and consistent recovery processes in response to failures for Cold DR site and Warm DR site Disaster Recovery approaches.
+Automating operations is important to enable rapid and consistent recovery processes in response to failures for Cold DR site and Warm DR site disaster recovery approaches.

 Use [IBM Cloud Schematics](https://cloud.ibm.com/schematics/overview) to implement runbooks for recovery processes.
 Schematics workspaces provide Terraform-as-a-Service and Schematics Actions provides Ansible-as-a-Service.
 [Schematics workspaces](/docs/schematics?topic=schematics-sc-workspaces) automates the deployment and management of IBM Cloud infrastructure and services.
 Schematics Actions automates configuration management and runs scripted day-2 operations.
 See [Schematics Use Cases](/docs/schematics?topic=schematics-how-it-works) for more details.

-The following table provides a list of recommendations for automating operations to implement Disaster Recovery.
+The following table provides a list of recommendations for automating operations to implement disaster recovery.

 | Operations | Recommendations | Description |
 |-------------|-------------|--------------|